 Malmesbury Abbey was built in the 12th century for the glory and worship of God.
 It is a place of beauty, prayer and the very warmest welcome.
-Admission is free; an informative guide book is available for £2.
+Admission is free (though not without cost).

 Over the centuries the Abbey has been a centre of education and creativity, a community of prayer and healing, and a place of battle and burial.
 Its worship has been shaped by Celtic pilgrims and Benedictine monks, and since the Reformation nearly 500 years ago, Malmesbury Abbey has been part of the Church of England, serving the local community as its parish church.